Viticulture, Enology and Wine Business

 The Science of Winemaking

-The science of winemaking and its creative and practical application.
+The science of winemaking with its creative and practical application.
 Students monitor and assess wines and winemaking choices using sensory, chemical and microbiological analyses.
 Graduates are able to make creative winemaking decisions, manage a winery and provide successful solutions to winemaking challenges.
 Enology is the science of wine and winemaking.
 Apply a strong foundation in chemistry and microbiology as you study winemaking from vine to glass.

 Wine Marketing, Distribution, and Sales